schrudolf/random-web-token/README.md

 # random-web-token

-## Generate a token easily
-**You can generate tokens with (a-z, a-Z, a-Z + 0-9 ...etc) or with your own characters easily without external dependencies**
+**Generate tokens with (a-z, a-Z, a-Z + 0-9 ...etc) or with your own characters easily without external dependencies**

 `After v1.9.0 promiseGenerate and generate methods will not be available.
-Use genSync(),genAsync() instead`
+Use genSync(), genAsync() instead`

 ## Installation